 For organizing the information:

-- Creatlr is an open platform for visual thinkers and designers to get on the same page, structure their thoughts and create more visually.
-You can browse through more than 200+ templates from empathy maps and customer journey maps to stakeholder analysis.
+- Batterii is an open platform for visual thinkers and designers to get on the same page, structure their thoughts and create more visually.
+You can browse through templates including empathy maps and customer journey maps to stakeholder analysis.
 With the Batterii communities feature, you can co-create with users and collect insights easily before collaboratively organising the information collected to support your design process.

 Once you have gathered a lot of information about the users, their needs and problems in the empathizing stage, you can analyze and synthesize it in order to sift out the (real) problem to be solved.
 To understand problems better, it is useful to create personas and define roles so you can attach needs and problems to different set of users.
 Once you have this you can see what patterns emerge and summarize problems into one problem statement.

 - Userforge promises to help you create in-depth and realistic personas with less clicks than it takes in design software.
 To foster collaboration and fast decision making you can share personas by URL instead of by the slow process of invitation.
 The application is easy to use, anyone can create usable personas without design skills.
 And it is totally free.

 This stage is about coming up with solutions based on the problem statement.
 At this point in the process you’re not concerned about finding the best solution but creating as many possible solutions as you can with the help of brainstorming and other ideation techniques.